-How we manage the utility companies for your rental investment in Prince William County
+How we manage the utility companies for your rental in Prince William County

-Please plan on paying your utilities through to the second day of the renter taking possession of the rental property.
-We advise renters to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between renter and property owner to ensure that the utilities are not turned off during the transition.
+Please plan on paying your utilities through to the second day of the tenant taking possession of the rental.
+We advise renters to put utilities in their name 1 day before occupancy.
+We encourage this overlap between renter and landlord to make sure that the utilities do not go off during the transition.

 Landlord Reference